rbowen/presentations/apache_way/slides.md

 * Projects can revive from the Attic (although this hasn't happened so far)

-Note: Don't have 3 people able to vote
+???
+Don't have 3 people able to vote

 ---